opendr-eu/opendr/docs/reference/nanodet.md

 - **export_path**: *str*\
   Path to save or load the optimized model.
 - **initial_img**: *Image*\
-  If optimize is called for the first time is needed a dummy input of opendr Image.
+  If optimize is called for the first time a dummy OpenDR image is needed as input.
 - **verbose**: *bool, default=True*\
   Enables the maximum verbosity and logger.
 - **optimization**: *str, default="Jit"*\
   It can be Jit or Onnx.
   It determines what kind of optimization is used.

 #### `NanodetLearner.save`
 ```python